yvan674/obb_anns/README.md

 Notes:
 - The annotation file is in JSON format.
+- The top level field `annotation_sets` is meant to be used when a dataset can be used with different class names.
+For example, if we have two datasets `dataset_a` and `dataset_b` and there is a viable mapping between the two datasets, `annotation_sets` will have the value [`dataset_a`, `dataset_b`].
+By adding this field and specifying which class belongs to which annotation_set under categories, this allows one dataset to be compatible with both annotation category names, useful for benchmarking.
 - The field `a_bbox` and `o_bbox` of annotations is the aligned and oriented bounding boxes for each annotation, respectively.
 - The bounding boxes are given as absolute values.
 - `a_bbox` contains the coordinates of the top left and bottom right corners.
 - `o_bbox` contains the coordinates of each of the corners of the oriented bounding box.
-- `cat_id`, `ann_id`, and `img_id` are stringified ints and start at 0.
+- `cat_id`, `ann_id`, and `img_id` are stringified ints and start at 1.
-- The top level field `datasets` is meant to be used when a dataset can be used with different class names.
-For example, the classes of the MUSCIMA++ dataset is a subset of the classes of the DeepScoresV2 dataset.
-By adding this field and specifying which class belongs to which dataset under categories, this allows the DeepScoresV2 dataset to be compatible for comparison with the MUSCIMA++ dataset.
+- `cat_id` is a list of stringified ints.
+It is a list as there are multiple annotation sets.
+  For example, supposed we have two annotation sets `dataset_a` and `dataset_b`.
+  If the category 'stem' has a cat_id of '1' in `dataset_a` and a cat_id of 25 in `dataset_b`, then the `cat_id` field of a single stem annotation would be `['1', '25']`.
+  I a category doesn't exist in one of the annotation sets, a value of `null` should be provided.

 ### Segmentation Masks
 - Segmentations are found in a png file named '[filename]_seg.png' in the directory "segmentation".
 - The segmentation file is a grayscale 8-bit png image where the pixel values correspond to the cat_id.
 - If more categories are required, alternative mappings can be defined by overriding the _parse_ann_info method.

-### Proposal schema
+### Proposal File Example
 Proposals are what the network should generate so that this package is able to process the proposals to calculate precision, accuracy, and recall.

 ```
 {
+    "annotation_set": (str) annotation set used,
     "proposals": [
         {
             "bbox": list[float] [x1, y1,..., x4, y4], or list[float] [x0, y0, x1, y1]
-            "cat_id": (int) cat_id,
+            "cat_id": (str) cat_id,
             "img_id": (int) img_id
         },
         ...